Why We Treat Some Prostate Cancer With Focal IRE – NanoKnife©

 - No major (Clavien 3 or 4) complications.

-- Less than10% recurrence in other parts of the prostate ( up to 5 year Follow up ), one third of which had successful redo treatments.
+- Less than 20% recurrence in other parts of the prostate (up to 5 year Follow up), two-thirds of which had successful redo treatments.

-- Thirty patients had focal IRE after radiation with no major complications, < 5% mild incontinence and < 20% erectile dysfunction with 90% clearance of the primary tumour.
+- Sixty patients had focal IRE after radiation with no major complications, < 5% mild incontinence and < 40% erectile dysfunction with 80% clearance of the primary tumour.

-Currently we are conducting an international multicentre trial to evaluate the role of focal NanoKnife therapy in patients who failed radiotherapy (FIRE trial).
+We are currently conducting an international multicentre trial to evaluate the role of focal NanoKnife therapy in patients who failed radiotherapy (FIRE trial).
+This is study is nearing completion and the results are expected to be published shortly.

-Quality of life questionnaires from our research team.
+Quality of life questionnaires are offered from our research team.

 Multiparametric MRI at six months.